 The developers Grinding Gear Games are also still diligently working on the game, ensuring that new features, updates and content are added to Path of Exile on a regular basis.
 With online co-op available to boot, all you need to do is convince your mates to download it and you’ll be set for hours.

-We told you at the beginning of this article that free-to-play games run the gamut of genres, and it turns out that happens to include street basketball.
+We told you at the beginning of this article that the free Xbox One games run the gamut of genres, and it turns out that happens to include street basketball.
 If you find the likes of NBA 2K or NBA Live too much of a simulation and just want to have a bit of fun, you should consider downloading 3on3 FreeStyle and enjoying a few pick-up games.

 As you might have guessed, 3on3 FreeStyle has teams of 3 do battle to determine who the best baller is, but you can also play the game in 1v1 too if you’re a lone wolf type.
 With different characters possessing different abilities, you’ll have to work together with your team in order to achieve victory, so no selfish 3 point shots every time you get the ball, understand?